 Approximately 1 in 5 people in Tompkins County has a diagnosed mental health condition and according to the Tompkins County Community Health Assessment in 2013, 26% of middle school students and 30% of high school students reported feeling sad or depressed most days.
 With data indicating that nearly 1 in 5 people within our own community suffer from a diagnosable mental illness, no family is left untouched.

 A lack of available adolescent mental health services is one prominent barrier to treatment — another is stigma.
 Mental illnesses are sometimes spoken of in whispers, even within families, masking the true impact and facilitating this stigma and discrimination.
 A vast number of youth at high-risk for suicide or other mental health concerns are left untreated — largely because of the stigma associated with treatment.
 Since adolescents tend to be particularly vulnerable, they are very prone to adopting unhealthy coping mechanisms to reduce their negative feelings.

-The objective of MHATC’s Youth Services Program is to create support through the transitional periods and difficulties that come with adolescence.
-Our programs include facilitating support groups in the adolescent behavioral unit of Cayuga Medical Center, Youth Mental Health First AidÒ training, and involving young people in advocacy.
+At MHATC, we provide adolescents with the wellness tools they need to reduce anxiety, identify triggers, and avoid unhealthy coping mechanisms.
+Our Youth Services Program serves as the foundation for normalizing conversations about mental health and helps young people to disassociate seeking help with weakness.
+In this program adolescents build a greater awareness of mental well-being, and the ability to recognize warning signs in themselves and others – potentially saving a life.
+Our programs include facilitating support groups in the adolescent behavioral unit of Cayuga Medical Center, Youth Mental Health First Aid training, outreach to schools, and involving young people in advocacy.
 This gives youth who have been touched by the mental health system a voice, where they can help affect change.